habbas33/Keez-Protocol-Interface/README.md

 ## Project Explanation

 The KEEZ protocol platform allows individuals to create a DAO and distribute permissions to members.
 The permissions can enable members to vote, propose, delegate, add/revoke permissions, and access the vaults and multisig of the DAO.
-The goal is to revolutionize DAO governance models and step away from traditional token gating.
+The goal is to revolutionize DAO governance models and step away from financially gated access.

 ## How to Use the KEEZ Protocol